BL0CK-X/theblockchainapi-typescript-wrapper/SolanaNFTApi.md

 # **solanaGetNFT**
 > NFT solanaGetNFT()

 <a href=\"https://github.com/BL0CK-X/the-blockchain-api/tree/main/examples/solana-nft/get-nft-metadata\" target=\"_blank\">See examples (Python, JavaScript)</a>.
 Get the metadata of an NFT.
 If you're looking for metadata such as attributes and others, you can retrieve them from the link in the URI field of the NFT metadata returned.
 See the example on the right.
 The URI is an Arweave URL.
 That contains the attributes and other information about the NFT.
-That URL is stored on the Solana blockchain.  `Cost: 1 Credits` (<a href=\"#section/Pricing\">See Pricing</a>)
+That URL is stored on the Solana blockchain.  `Cost: 0.25 Credit` (<a href=\"#section/Pricing\">See Pricing</a>)

 ### Example